joofor2030/-Kultra-Mega-Stores-Inventory/README.md

 		Average_Shipping_Cost_Per_Order desc
     ```
 * **Analysis and Explanation:**
-    * **Observation:** By examining the results of the above query, we can observe the average shipping costs for 'Delivery Truck' (generally higher, slower) and 'Express Air' (generally lower, faster) across different `Order Priority` levels (Critical, High, Medium, Low, Not Specified).
+    * **Observation:** By examining the results of the above query, I can observe the average shipping costs for 'Delivery Truck' (generally higher, slower) and 'Express Air' (generally lower, faster) across different `Order Priority` levels (Critical, High, Medium, Low, Not Specified).
     * **Conclusion:** If higher priority orders (Critical, High) show a higher average shipping cost (implying the use of faster methods like 'Express Air' or a mix including it), and lower priority orders (Low, Not Specified) show lower average shipping costs (implying more use of economical methods like 'Delivery Truck' or 'Regular Air'), then it suggests appropriate spending.
 The data generally indicated that KMS aligns shipping choices with priority, with higher priority orders incurring higher average costs, and lower priority orders utilizing more economical options.

 ---